How to Improve Kyphosis

 The definition of kyphosis is a curvature of the spine that leads to a hunching posture.
 While your upper back and shoulders have some curvature naturally, kyphotic posture is slightly more rounded in the upper spine.

-A person with kyphotic posture (similar to the image above) may have shoulders that roll forward and their chin and shoulders sit slightly further forward.
+A person with kyphotic posture may have shoulders that roll forward and their chin and shoulders sit slightly further forward.
 In severe cases, it may also be referred to as ‘hunchback’, ‘Dowager’s hump’ or ‘rounded back’.

 What causes kyphosis?

 Over time, there have been some massive changes to the way that we as humans live and move — specifically, we are becoming more and more sedentary.
 In simple terms, being sedentary means spending more time sitting and less time moving around.

 Thanks to this sedentary behaviour, our muscles may learn to become ‘lazy’.
 This ‘laziness’ in the muscles can come in many forms — including tightness, weakness or simply not activating when they are supposed to.

 Of course, our body still needs to be able to move, which is why it often tries to compensate by getting other muscles to work harder, in order to help ‘pick up the slack’.

 To be clear, there are different types of kyphosis including congenital kyphosis, Scheuermann’s kyphosis and postural kyphosis.

 As the name suggests, congenital kyphosis is present at birth.
 If the spine’s development is disrupted, it can lead to two or more vertebrae fusing together and restricting movement.